73 Avenue de General-Leclare,

 In 1974 it was converted into a four screen cinema, and in 1986 it was converted into a seven screen cinema when it was re-named Gaumont Alesia.
 The largest screen seated 520 and was equipped with 70mm projection.
 Screens 2 & 3 seated 400 and 300.
 Screens 4-7 had seating ranging from 100 to 180.
 It was renovated in 1991.

-The Gaumont Alesia was closed on 14th July 2014 to be either gutted or demolished to build a new multiplex cinema, which will open in 2015.
+The Gaumont Alesia was closed on 14th July 2014 to be either gutted or demolished to build a new 8-screen multiplex cinema, which opened in 2015 with 1,381 seats.

 Just login to your account and subscribe to this theater